Mixing and ventilation in a living laboratory due to fast and slow response modes: Discussion

-The study of dimensionality reduction can be extremely helpful in understanding how the system works in different regimes and optimising its operational parameters, with a possible benefit in the cost and energy required to run the HVAC system.
-The estimation of the total energy consumption of an HVAC system is rather complex as it depends on a large number of variables, among which is the supply air flow rate \cite{atthajariyakul2004real}.
-Our analysis of this system has shown that the air supplied by the FCUs needs to generate a recirculation that is only 30\% of the fresh air supplied into the plenum to optimise the CO$_2$ concentration distribution between the room and the plenum.
-From this perspective, the excess air supplied to the room is overdriving the system without any real benefit in pollutant removal.
-Following the model suggestion, for the studied configuration, the FCU air supply could be reduced by more than half resulting in a significant reduction of costs without any impact on the air quality that occupants are subjected to.
-To give a rough estimation of the potential energy saving, halving the FCU flow rate would be expected to reduce the annual energy usage by 20-30$\%$ \cite{santos2012energy}.
-For a typical office space of similar dimension, this could lead to a decrease in the annual energy usage of \SI{170000}{\kilo\watt\hour} (equivalent to \SI{1062}{\kilo\watt\hour\per\square\meter}).
+In addition to suggesting a leading order representation of complex ventilation systems, our approach helps to identify when and how a system is running inefficiently and therefore how the running cost and energy requirements might be reduced.
+The total energy consumption of an HVAC system depends on numerous variables, including the supply air flow rate, and is typically complex to estimate \cite{atthajariyakul2004real}.
+Nevertheless, in the case study presented here, our analysis indicates that for optimal CO$_2$ concentration distribution between the room and the plenum, the air recirculated by the FCUs need generate a recirculation that is only 30\% of the fresh air supplied into the plenum.
+From this perspective, the excess air recirculated to the room is overdriving the system without providing any real benefit in pollutant removal.
+The model suggests that the FCU air recirculation for the studied configuration could be reduced by more than 50\%, resulting in a significant reduction in costs without impacting the air quality experienced by occupants.